mindphluxnet/TaleOfToastPlugin/readme.md

 * All potions now have their effect listed on the tooltip
 * Added game wallet HPB balance to HPB wallet panel
 * You can now toggle the fullscreen sharpening effect with F4 while in-game
+* A combat log is now written to the file "combat.log" in the game directory.
+This can be disabled in the configuration file.

 ## Work in Progress